ForJessicaSake/ForJessicaSake/README.md

 A Frontend Web Developer
 ------------------------

 Who resides in Lagos, Nigeria.
-My job is to create attractive websites that users can easily interact with using the latest web technologies.
+I create attractive websites that users can easily interact with using the latest web technologies.
 I am a senior studying computer science at the University of Nigeria and currently, I am seeking an entry level job in Frontend web development to enable me utilize my digital skills and gain industry knowledge.
 Asides all of this, in my free time I enjoy listening to afro beats and playing chess.

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my resume at [Resume](https://tryrezu.com/rz/Forjessicasake)